Vaccine mandate & exemptions

-What are the requirements for school staff to be vaccinated as schools reopen in the fall?
+What are the requirements for school staff to be vaccinated?

-The city had originally ordered all DOE employees to receive at least one dose of a COVID-19 vaccine by Sept.
-27, but recently extended the deadline to Fri, Oct.
-1. You must provide proof of your vaccine dose through the DOE’s Vaccination Portal.
+The city gave all DOE employees until Friday, Oct.
+1, to receive at least one dose of a COVID-19 vaccine.
+Employees had to provide proof of this first vaccine dose through the DOE’s Vaccination Portal.
 Employees who did not have an approved exemption and did not submit proof of vaccination were removed from payroll and placed automatically on unpaid leave starting Oct.
 4. The mandate applies to per diem employees and all contracted employees who work in DOE buildings.
 It does not apply to school bus drivers or DOE staff working in 3K and preschools located in non-DOE buildings.

-Hasn't a temporary restraining order been issued against the city's vaccine mandate?
+Wasn't a temporary restraining order issued against the city's vaccine mandate?

 The temporary restraining order was lifted and a federal appeals panel upheld the city's vaccine mandate on Sept.
-27. The city extended the mandate for DOE employees to Oct.
+27. The city extended the deadline to Oct.
 1 for the mandate to take effect.